 - Final disposition of the manuscript rests with the Editor-in-Chief.

 - Post Publication Discussions and Corrections.
 Tobacco Regulatory Science includes the option for commentary regarding published articles by submitting a Letter to the Editor.
 The process for doing so is described on the journal website.
-In addition, if post-publication corrections are needed, please contact the Executive Editor to determine what corrections can be made.
+In addition, if post-publication corrections are needed, please contact the Editor-in-Chief to determine what corrections can be made.
 There are no charges to correcting proofs, however, once the manuscript is posted online (post publication) there is a fee for any changes, and that fee will depend on the type and extent of change needed.